awsdocs/aws-freertos-docs/doc_source/userguide/what-is-amazon-freertos.md

 You can download versions of Amazon FreeRTOS that are configured for Amazon FreeRTOS\-qualified platforms from the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos)\.
 For a list of qualified platforms, see [Amazon FreeRTOS\-Qualified Hardware Platforms](freertos-hardware.md) or the [Amazon FreeRTOS Partners](https://aws.amazon.com/freertos/partners/) website\.

-You can also download Amazon FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos)\.
+You can also clone or download Amazon FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos)\.
+See the [ README\.md](https://github.com/aws/amazon-freertos/blob/master/README.md) file for instructions\.

 ## Amazon FreeRTOS Console<a name="freertos-console"></a>